-(Click photo to see a larger image of Srila Prabhupada in Tompkins Square Park, 1966.)
+(Click to enlarge photo of Srila Prabhupada preaching in Tompkins Square Park, 1966)

 "I have not come to earn money from your country, but I have come to your country to give you something sublime... not to take from you, not to exploit you, but to give you something sublime."

 (Srila Prabhupada Interview, San Francisco, March 9, 1968)

 "So far I am concerned, I have not come here to cheat you nor to gain.
 I've come to execute the order of my Guru Maharaja.
 I have no business to cheat you neither to get something from you."